thomasclarke1969/documentation/quick-start/android/authenticate.md

 #Authenticate

-Once connected, it is time to Authenticate a user in order to allow them to send and receive messages.
+You must authenticate a user before they are allowed to send or receive messages.
 Layer authentication requires that a backend server generate an `Identity Token` on behalf of the client.
 For testing purposes, Layer provides a sample backend that takes care of this. <b>Note:</b> You <b>cannot</b> use this sample backend with Production App IDs.

 Once connected, the `onConnectionConnected()` method will be called.
 You can start the Authentication process by executing the `authenticate()` method on the `layerClient`.
 In general, you should authenticate and deauthenticate users based on your App's user management flow (ie, authenticate a user when they log in and deauthenticate them when they log out).